-This fall, Sheboygan Area School District cafeterias are meeting tough new federal nutrition standards for school meals, ensuring that meals are healthy and well-balanced and provide students all the nutrition they need to succeed at school.
+The Sheboygan Area School District cafeterias are meeting federal nutrition standards for school meals, ensuring that meals are healthy and well-balanced and provide students all the nutrition they need to succeed at school.
 Now is a great time to encourage your kids to choose school lunch!

 We’re always working to offer Sheboygan Area School District students healthier and tastier choices.
-The food service department welcomes Meredith Duchaine a licensed dietician.
-Meredith will be building recipes and making great changes to the menu.
+The School Nutrition Program has a Registered Dietician in the Central Kitchen.
+Our department will be building recipes and making great changes to the menu.
 School meals are a great value and a huge convenience for busy families too!
 We look forward to welcoming your children to the cafeteria this fall.

 Privacy Act Statement: This explains how we will use the information you give us.

 The Richard B. Russell National School Lunch Act requires the information on this application.
 You do not have to give the information, but if you do not, we cannot approve your child for free or reduced price meals.
 You must include the last four digits of the social security number of the adult household member who signs the application.
 The last four digits of the social security number is not required when you apply on behalf of a foster child or you list a FoodShare, W-2 Cash Benefits or Food Distribution Program on Indian Reservations (FDPIR) case number or other FDPIR identifier for your child or when you indicate that the adult household member signing the application does not have a social security number.
 We will use your information to determine if your child is eligible for free or reduced price meals, and for administration and enforcement of the lunch and breakfast programs.
 We MAY share your eligibility information with education, health, and nutrition programs to help them evaluate, fund, or determine benefits for their programs, auditors for program reviews, and law enforcement officials to help them look into violations of program rules.